hoangKnLai/vscode-ipython/README.md

 - Fixed a bug with `runSelection` executing line-by-line on Linux instead of as a block (issue #17)
 - Always save file in `runFile` command so that `%run` magic works as intended
     - Other `run` commands (e.g., `selection`, `toLine`, `fromLine`) respect user choice
-- Added `Move Cursor to Cell Tag Above/Below`
+- Added `Move Cursor to Section Tag Above/Below`
 - Added `Run Arguments` and `Command Line Arguments` for `Run File` variants
     - Default `F5` to `Run File with Command Line Arguments`
         - If `Command Line Arguments` is empty, then it reduces to regular `Run File`
     - Added `Shift+F5` to `Run File with Run and Command Line Arguments`
         - Defaulted `Run Arguments` to `-t` which prints `%run` timing
-- Fixed a bug with `Run Cell` skipping last cell line
+- Fixed a bug with `Run Section` skipping last section line
 - Configuration applies immediately when changed instead of only when extension activated